-Following the death of George Floyd, an unarmed black man who pleaded that he couldn’t breathe while he was held down with a knee by a police officer, America is on fire.
+Following the death of George Floyd on May 25, an unarmed black man who pleaded that he couldn’t breathe while he was held down with a knee by a police officer, America is on fire.
 All across the country, thousands of protesters have taken to the streets in demand for justice and police accountability.

 Meanwhile, social media is flooded with images and videos of more police brutality as the country is trying to suppress the protests.
 This is how the art world reacted to the civil unrest.

 The city of Houston, George Floyd's hometown, has just revealed a street mural dedicated to him.
 A colorful, two-block long piece located on a road in front of Jake Yates High School, Floyd's alma mater, a mural features the words "Black Lives Matter" and the red and gold No. 88 jersey Floyd wore as a standout player on the high school football team.

 In the opening ceremony, the Mayor Sylvester Turner explained that it will serve as a permanent reminder that his brutal death at the hands of Minnesota police officers was "not in vain."
 He added that the image of Floyd begging for life as an officer dug his knee into the back of his neck "is still being resonated throughout the globe."